xrdocs/cloud-scale-networking/_tutorials/security-acl-on-ncs5500-part1.md

 </pre>
 </div>

-If you check the same on 6.3 or later:
+With IOS XR 6.3 or later, we'll use:

 <div class="highlighter-rouge">
 <pre class="highlight">